Which Of The Following Strategies Would Effectively Reduce Racism

 Community-based initiatives play a crucial role in creating spaces for dialogue, understanding, and collective action.
 These include:

-• Community Dialogue and Reconciliation Programs: Facilitating conversations between community members from different racial backgrounds can foster empathy and build bridges.
+• Community Dialogue and Reconciliation Programs: Facilitating conversations between community members from different racial backgrounds can encourage empathy and build bridges.
 These programs must be designed carefully to ensure respectful communication and address underlying power imbalances.

 Limitations: Community-based initiatives can be resource-intensive and require sustained commitment from participants and organizers.
 Their impact can be limited if they lack broader societal support and systemic change.